sharife/hyas/content/about/profiles/becky-lyons.md

   Chicago River as a moat, separating the wealthy downtown from working class people, and the bridges as literal leverage to only allow elites into the loop and to kettle in protestors who dared to take to those streets.
+bio: >-
-bio: Becky Lyons is an environmental educator and urban planner who specializes in environmental justice and building community in and around nature.
+  **Bio:** Becky Lyons is an environmental educator and urban planner who specializes in environmental justice and building community in and around nature.
 She holds a Masters of Urban Planning & Policy from the University of Illinois Chicago and helped launch the Freshwater Lab’s internship course in spring of